 More Google internal analysis in 2017 “further supported the importance of soft skills even in high-tech environments,” according to Prof. Davidson.
 The company’s teams of top scientists had produced many impressive innovations, but the analysis revealed the best new ideas had actually been created by other teams of lesser lights.

 In producing their winning ideas, these teams drew on soft skills such as equality, generosity, curiosity towards the ideas of teammates, empathy and emotional intelligence.
 The most important factor was emotional safety and support, with no bullying or implied intimidation.
-Team members could feel confident in speaking up and in making mistakes, which is essentially atmosphere of psychological safety.
+Team members could feel confident in speaking up and in making mistakes.

-The takeaway: The above research demonstrates that technical advances in our society still require teams of people to get on well with each other – to communicate and listen well, and to develop supportive relationships.
+The Google research demonstrates that technical advances in our society still require people to get on well with each other – to communicate and listen well, and to develop supportive relationships.
 This highlights the important role of our communication profession in facilitating these key skills among employees.
 And it highlights the need for communicators to put similar compelling evidence to senior management to increase their support for employee communication.